lamech/cql/README.md

 wasm cql.wasm [arguments]
 ```

-If you clone this git repo into your a-shell environment and copy or move `cql.wasm` into its top level, you can run the tests like this:
+If you clone this git repo into your a-shell environment and copy or move `cql.wasm` into its top level, `make test` **won't work**, because our Makefile relies on GNU Make-isms that aren't supported by a-shell's weird version of `make`.
+Never fear, you can still run the tests, with this little dash script:

 `./a-shell-test.sh`